TriEmbed/quercus/hardware/purple/README.md

 7. C3 module firmware creating access point to provide a wireless web interface for fetching FPGA images from the aarvark application.
 8. Shorter and narrower slot for C3 board to fit more tightly
 9. Dialog board cannot be plugged in backwards
+10. There is a SEVERE issue with mechanical integrity of solder joints with the mini-USB connector on the board.
+Numerous fractured joints have taken place with normal usage.

 **0.60 Initial prototype 1/24/2022